-Here at Noontime Labels, we’re so excited to announce that we now offer custom printed roll labels!
+We’re so excited to announce that Noontime Labels now offers custom printed roll labels!
 You can order your wine labels with the same beautiful designs, or your own artwork, now on handy printed rolls.

 Custom Wine Labels Printed on a Roll